 This raised the question of whether high-growth companies use specific or structured management approaches.

 We explored the relationship between management practices and high-growth by merging the responses from the MES with the Department for Business, Energy and Industrial Strategy (BEIS) high growth flag.
 High-growth is defined using the standard OECD definition.

 We explored questions referring to education, targets, training days, performance management and bonuses, and basis for promotion to find the differences between high-growth and regular businesses.
 Questions relating to business characteristics, targets and employment practices showed the biggest differences, whereas questions regarding key performance indicators and production delivery showed the smallest.

-For example, there was a 9% difference between high-growth and regular businesses giving out performance bonuses to other staff members based on a target (employment practices).
+For example, Figure 2 shows there was a 9% difference between high-growth and regular businesses giving out performance bonuses to other staff members based on a target (employment practices).